 “Reactive” and “Chaotic” Management

 At the new company I worked, one of my colleagues, very disappointed about how decisions were taken in our company, has decided to write an article on the subject “Reactive Management”.
-Knowing what person the word “reactive” in the current context, i.e. some of the company executives and one of my superior, the subject captured my attention.
-Since the idea of reactive management is not new, I decided to write an article on the same subject, in order to shed a light on a number of aspects that justify the “reactive” behavior of some managers.
+Knowing what means the word “reactive” in the current context, the subject captured my attention.
+Since the idea of reactive management is not new, I decided to shed a light on a number of aspects that justify the “reactive” behavior of some managers.

 “No formula, no action taken!”

 While in big corporations the things seem to work by themselves and apparently no one does special things to function in normal parameters, in small-medium companies for everything to work well it is needed a lot of work and a very carefully monitoring of all constraints (money, people, time, quality, procedures, etc).
-The reason why big companies seem to work by themselves is because the management processes are very well-defined and optimized after many years of experiences.
+The reason things seem to work by themselves in big companies is because the management processes are very well-defined and optimized during many years of improvement.

-Big companies always seems to have money to allocate for maintenance and improvement of operational processes.
+Big companies always seems to have money to allocate for maintenance and optimisation of operational processes.
 By comparison, in small and medium companies, as our company is right now, the things never seem to work by themselves, we never have any money and the only investments we made are: salaries and fix assets (soft/hardware licenses, etc).
 In our company, people are always over allocated, every one wants to cut the costs and budget report meetings are like rams fights: everything ends with broken heads.
 The company survived in this way for nine years.
 It is remarkable everything worked well so long time, even without project management institution to manage the impressive projects portfolio.
 In addition, Tax Bite Accountancy is often one of the most crucial yet challenging elements connected to the financial management of your businesss.

 -Do you want money?
 Okay, then I want to see a business case: Why do you need 50K Eur on Marketing?